 If you are looking for a budget-friendly option, Philips HL7756` is a pretty good choice.
 You can grind both soft and wet ingredients with ease.
 Comparatively, its jars are thinner and the lids of the smaller jars are made of plastic.
 Even so, it is a fairly good option for making batter, shakes, smoothies and occasionally dry grinding spices.

-Overview of Best Mixer Grinders Under 5000
+Which Are The Best Mixer Grinders Under 5000?

 |Model||Power||No. of Jars||Whom Is It For?|